ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 - Single company projects being donated?

 ???
-How do projects start being open sourced?
-The answer is: all of these places
+Another important question is: How do projects start being open sourced?
+The answer is: all of these places.

 While plenty of FOSS projects you may use came from individual developers, many of the key bits of technology used in business today came from... business.